Summer No Holiday

 ''You need to start listening to me very carefully.
 I will not tolerate this pathetic plea for attention any longer, Potter.
 Your time of unjust glory is coming to an abrupt end.''

 Snape shook his head in disapproval and allowed his eyes, for the first time, to linger over his student more closely, taking in the pale sunken cheeks, the tired eyes, the thin frame and bring meaning to them.

 The boy had suffered, just as Snape had expected.
 Much more so than the headmaster had warned him.
 He was in for a greater challenge than he could have comprehended, when faced with a child in this state.
-Utter despair, misery, bordem, resentment...
-It was not a fit mix, especially with the strenous training programme headed the boy's way.
+Utter despair, misery, boredom, resentment...
+It was not a fit mix, especially with the strenuous training programme headed the boy's way.

 ''There is nothing essential that you need to know... at the present time,'' Snape continued, as though there had been no significant pause in his speech, his voice adopting a streak of calm and control, as he forced some detachment on himself. ''So, I suggest, as some long overdue advice, Potter, that you calm down.
 You are not, as many may believe, attached to the headmaster's hipbone.
-What he chooses to confide in you or, in this case, not...is not my concern.''
-He sneered slightly at this point, unable to refrain the impulse to use the boy's unhappiness to inflict further pain.
+What he chooses to confide in you or, in this case, not... is hardly my concern.''

 Snape struck a warning glance as Harry's fists tightened at his sides.